Gladstone Capital Corporation (GLAD) Stock Rating Reaffirmed by National Securities

-Gladstone Capital Corporation (NASDAQ:GLAD)‘s stock had its “sell” rating restated by analysts at National Securities in a research note issued to investors on Monday.
-They presently have a $8.00 target price on the investment management company’s stock.
-National Securities’ target price would indicate a potential downside of 15.79% from the company’s previous close.
+National Securities reaffirmed their sell rating on shares of Gladstone Capital Corporation (NASDAQ:GLAD) in a research note issued to investors on Monday.
+National Securities currently has a $8.00 price objective on the investment management company’s stock.

 • The sale of RBC Acquisition and equity issuance in the quarter ended 12/31/16 permitted significant deleveraging of the balance sheet with D/E dropping to 0.44x from 0.66x linked Q/Q. In our opinion this should permit strong portfolio growth through fiscal 2017 and 2018 requiring a secondary offering in fiscal 3Q18.